JohnsonLM/CampusVision/readme.md

 First, setup the Azure web app in Azure.

 **Create Repository Secret**
-In your Github repo, create a reposiroty secret to share with the Azure installation.
+In your GitHub repo, create a reposiroty secret to share with the Azure installation.
 This will allow the app to conect ot your reposotroy and rebuild the project when changes are pushed to the branch.
 Once you have the secret, copy it to Azure in the Deployment Center.

 **Setup custom Azure start command**
 In your web app configuration, create a custom startup command as follows: